haydarmiftahul/flask-microblogging/README.md

 Installation
 ------------

-First you must install virtualenv and flask to run flask programs.
+First you must install virtualenv and flask to run flask apps.
 See http://flask.pocoo.org/docs/0.10/installation/

 Also you have to install dependency libraries, `flask-sqlalchemy`, `flask-httpauth`, and `passlib`

+Run the web service:

+    $ python ./app.py

 Curl Usage
 ----------